Generated northern Utah canyon river scene representing the Logan River, not an exact location photo

 03

-Runoff or swift tributary push
+Runoff or swift smaller stream push

 Stay on obvious edges and softer inside current, and do not assume every roadside crossing remains reasonable.